Camino del Norte: Leaving on Good Friday

 Introduction

 This account is a collection of moments from a forty-day, 512-mile pilgrimage journey I took by foot across Northern Spain on the Camino del Norte, which is part of the Camino de Santiago.
-I left from Tennessee on Good Friday (April 18, 2025), started the Camino on Easter Sunday from Irún, turned twenty-three on April 23rd, walked across the northern coast of Spain for forty days, and arrived in Santiago de Compostela on Ascension Day (May 29, 2025).
+I left from Tennessee on Good Friday (April 18, 2025), started the Camino on Easter Sunday from Irún, walked across the northern coast of Spain for forty days, and arrived in Santiago de Compostela on Ascension Day (May 29, 2025).
 I took Sabbath rest days every Saturday, as well as a few extra days exploring some of the bigger cities along the route.
 I did not go with anyone; the trip was entirely solo.

 I am a Christian, and I wanted to hike the Camino to deepen my relationship with God and hear His voice.
 Along the way, I met some amazing fellow pilgrims whom I hope to keep in touch with for the rest of my life.
 Forty days in the Bible is a time of fasting and spiritual challenge, so I challenged myself to abstain from using social media for the duration of the trip.
 I experienced so much freedom and clarity that I ended up deleting my personal Instagram account before I got back to the states.